Byron Mullens: Professional career

 In July 2014, Mullens joined the Shaanxi Wolves of the Chinese National Basketball League where he played four games for the club.
 On August 11, 2014, he signed with Shanxi Zhongyu of the Chinese Basketball Association but later left the club before appearing in a game for them.

 On February 14, 2015, Mullens was acquired by the Sioux Falls Skyforce of the NBA Development League, and reacquired as a returning player on November 2.

 On March 1, 2016, Mullens signed a deal with Turkish club Torku Konyaspor until the end of the 2016–17 season.
 At the end of the 2015–16 season he left Konyaspor.

 In October 2016, Mullens signed with Al Wasl Dubai of the UAE National Basketball League.

 In October 2017, Mullens signed with Sanat Naft Abadan of the Iranian Basketball Super League.

 On February 22, 2018, the Sioux Falls Skyforce acquired a 2018 second round draft pick from Lakeland Magic for Mullens and Sioux Falls' 2018 fourth round draft pick.

 On December 23, 2018, Levanga Hokkaido announced that they had signed Mullens.

 He signed with KT Sonicboom of the Korean Basketball League for the 2019–20 season.

 On March 2, 2020, he signed with Movistar Estudiantes of the Spanish Liga ACB.

 On August 20, 2020, Mullens signed with the London Lions in Great Britain for the 2020–21 BBL season.

 On April 1, 2022, Mullens signed with the New Taipei Kings of the P. LEAGUE+.

 On May 8, 2024, Mullens signed with the Winnipeg Sea Bears of the Canadian Elite Basketball League.
 Mullens would be granted his release from the team to "pursue opportunities in the Asian market" on June 28.

 On August 30, 2024, Mullens signed with the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
 On November 5, his contract was terminated.

 In November 2024, Mullens joined the BCH Knights of The League.

+In December 2025, Mullens signed with the Manawatu Jets of the New Zealand National Basketball League (NZNBL) for the 2026 season.
+He was de-registered on April 23, 2026, following an ankle injury, but opted to remain in New Zealand with the team while recovering.
+He appeared in two games for the Jets.